📚 NVIDIA Profiling Basics

 The profiling toolkit

-) - the “big picture” tool
+Nsight Systems (nsys) - the “big picture” tool

-Purpose: System-wide performance analysis (NSight Systems Documentation)
+Purpose: System-wide performance analysis (Nsight Systems Documentation)

 - Timeline view of CPU-GPU interaction